 Let me share a simple yet effective method with you:

-Find a quiet place where you can complete the entire process peacefully and without any disturbance.
+Find a quite place where you can complete the entire process peacefully and without any disturbance.
 Don’t forget to switch off your mobile.

 Sit opposite each other and keep a pillow in between.
 One person will share the problem she/he is experiencing in the relationship, and after they’re done, a timer should be set by either person; the other person will give a summary of the problem in over one minute.
 In this scenario, the person sharing is called the giver and the person reciprocating with a summary is called the receiver.
 If the giver feels the receiver hasn’t satisfactorily heard or covered what the giver wanted to convey, the exercise should be repeated and vice versa.
 This is to ensure the eternal problem of hearing, but not actually listening to what the other person has to say in a relationship is laid to rest.